SigNoz/signoz.io/docs/tutorial/setting-up-tls-for-signoz.md

 ```

 :::warning
-Enabling SigNoz OtelCollector You will need to pass SSL/TLS certificate and
+After enabling SigNoz OtelCollector, you can pass SSL/TLS certificate and
-private key to external opentelemetry collectors or external instrumentations
+private key to external OpenTelemetry collectors or external instrumentations
-that is will be passed via secured domain endpoint.
+which uses the secured domain endpoint.
 :::

 ### Run SigNoz with Updated Values